 - Micronutrients are the nutrients that the body gets from digesting macronutrients.
 Vitamins, minerals, and amino acids are all micronutrients.

-Macronutrients are the foundation of your dog’s diet so they will be the focus of this article.
+Macronutrients are the foundation of your dog’s diet, so they will be the focus of this article.
 Understanding what they do and why your dog needs them will help you assess their food and make the most beneficial and nutritious diet choices for them.
-Whether you are dealing with a large breed

 What is a protein used for?
 Everything!
 Protein plays a role in literally every part of your dog’s body.